ovn-org/ovn-website/src/content/releases/long_term_support.md

 ## Previous LTS releases

-There are no LTS previous LTS release series.
+There are no previous LTS release series.